Unified Error Correction Code Transformer with Low Complexity: Introduction

-\item \textbf{Unified Attention}: We redesigned the self-attention module to create a unified attention mechanism that allows different attention heads to share attention scores.
+\item We redesigned the self-attention module to create a unified attention mechanism that allows different attention heads to share attention scores.
 This approach contrasts with traditional self-attention mechanisms, where each head independently computes its scores using separate learned weights.
-The unified attention compresses the structural information of different codewords through learning and shares parameters across various heads in the Transformer, resulting in a more cohesive decoding architecture.
+This unified attention compresses structural information of different codewords through learning and shares parameters across various heads in the Transformer.
+It eliminates the need to project inputs into higher dimensions, reducing computational complexity from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$, where $N$ represents the sequence length.
+This results in a more efficient and unified decoding architecture.

-\item \textbf{Performance Enhancement}: By introducing a sparse mask, which leverages the sparsity of the parity-check matrix, we have significantly enhanced the model's ability to capture inherent constraints between information and parity-check bits.
+\item By introducing a sparse mask, which leverages the sparsity of the parity-check matrix, we have significantly enhanced the model's ability to capture inherent constraints between information and parity-check bits.
 This has led to a substantial improvement in decoding performance and the achievement of a state-of-the-art design.

-\item \textbf{High Computational Efficiency}: The unified attention module in our proposed Transformer-based decoding architecture demonstrates linear computational complexity by eliminating the need to project the input into higher dimensions.
-This results in a significant reduction in complexity from the traditional $\mathcal{O}(N^2)$ to a more efficient $\mathcal{O}(N)$, where $N$ represents the sequence length.
-Additionally, by employing our sparse mask, we further achieve an $86\%$ reduction in computational complexity.
-This efficiency gain enables faster processing and lower power consumption, making the architecture suitable for real-time applications in next-generation wireless communication systems. \end{enumerate}
+Additionally, this sparse mask further reduces computational complexity by $86\%$, enabling efficient training for long codes. \end{enumerate}

 The rest of this paper is organized as follows.
 Section II provides background knowledge, including the vanilla Transformers, channel encoders, as well as pre- and post-processing involved to address the issue of overfitting.
-Section III details our proposed unified code-agnostic Transformer.
+Section III details our proposed unified Transformer-based decoder.
 Section IV presents the results of training and inference.
 Section V analyzes the impact of the proposed optimization algorithms.
 Finally, Section VI concludes.

 \textit{Notations}: Bold lowercase and uppercase letters denote vectors (e.g., $\mathbf{v}$) and matrices (e.g., $\mathbf{M}$), respectively, while scalars use regular letters (e.g., $x$). $\mathbb{F}_2$ represents the Galois field of order 2, and $\mathbb{R}$, $\mathbb{N}$ denote the real and natural numbers.
 The transpose is indicated by $[\cdot]^T$, and $\mathcal{N}(\mu, \sigma^2)$ denotes a Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 The function $\text{bipolar}(x) = 1 - 2x$ maps $x \in {0, 1}$ to bipolar values ${1, -1}$, with its inverse $\text{bin}(x) = \frac{1 - x}{2}$ mapping ${1, -1}$ back to ${0, 1}$.
 The operator $\text{size}(\cdot)$ denotes the number of elements in a vector or matrix, and $\text{sign}(\cdot)$ represents the sign function, defined as $\text{sign}(x) = 1$ if $x > 0$, $0$ if $x = 0$, and $-1$ if $x < 0$.
 For a linear block code with code length $n$ and information bit length $k$, we denote it as $(n, k)$.